-(a) Agreement of parties.
-The parties by written agreement may dispense with some or all procedures under Rule 9 before the Director files a petition under Rule 12.

-- (b) Admission or tender of conditional admission.
+- (a) Agreement of parties.
+The parties by written agreement may dispense with some or all procedures under Rule 9 before the Director files a petition under Rule 12. - (b) Admission or tender of conditional admission.
 If the lawyer admits some or all charges, or tenders an admission of some or all charges conditioned upon a stated disposition, the Director may dispense with some or all procedures under Rule 9 and file a petition for disciplinary action together with the lawyer's admission or tender of conditional admission.
 This Court may act thereon with or without any of the procedures under Rules 12, 13, or 14.
 If this Court rejects a tender of conditional admission, the matter may be remanded for proceedings under Rule 9. - (c) Criminal conviction.
-If a lawyer is convicted of a felony under Minnesota statute, a crime punishable by incarceration for more than one year under the laws of any other jurisdiction, or any lesser crime a necessary element of which involves interference with the administration of justice, false swearing, misrepresentation, fraud, willful extortion, misappropriation, theft, or an attempt, conspiracy, or solicitation of another to commit such a crime, the Director may either submit the matter to a Panel or, with the approval of the Chairman of the Board, file a petition under Rule 12. - (d) Additional charges.
-If a petition under Rule 12 is pending before this Court, the Director must present the matter to the Panel chair for approval before amending the petition to include additional charges based upon conduct committed before or after the petition was filed. - (e) Discontinuing Panel proceedings.
-The Director may discontinue Panel proceedings for the matter to be disposed of under Rule 8(c)(1), (2) or (3).
+If a lawyer is convicted of a felony under Minnesota statute, a crime punishable by incarceration for more than one year under the laws of any other jurisdiction, or any lesser crime a necessary element of which involves interference with the administration of justice, false swearing, misrepresentation, fraud, willful extortion, misappropriation, theft, or an attempt, conspiracy, or solicitation of another to commit such a crime, the Director may either submit the matter to a Panel or, with the approval of the chairman of the Board, file a petition under Rule 12. - (d) Other serious matters.
+In matters in which there are an attorney's admissions, civil findings, or apparently clear and convincing documentary evidence of an offense of a type for which the Court has suspended or disbarred lawyers in the past, such as misappropriation of funds, repeated non-filing of personal income tax returns, flagrant non-cooperation including failure to attend a pre-hearing meeting, fraud and the like, the Director may either submit the matter to a Panel or upon a motion made with notice to the attorney and approved by the Panel chair, file the petition under Rule 12. - (e) Additional charges.
+If a petition under Rule 12 is pending before this Court, the Director must present the matter to the Panel chair, or, if the matter was not heard by a Panel, to the Board chair, or vice-chair, for approval before amending the petition to include additional charges based upon conduct committed before or after the petition was filed.

+(f) Discontinuing Panel proceedings.
+The Director may discontinue Panel proceedings for the matter to be disposed of under Rule 8(ed)(1), (2) or (3).